 Heroes can be defined as people who give of themselves, with selfless sacrifice, for the greater good of others.

-To our heroic group of respiratory health professionals who are working to end this pandemic, we cannot express our gratitude in a way that does justice to your service to Canadians.
-We sincerely, THANK YOU.
+To our heroic group of respiratory health professionals who worked tirelessly during the pandemic, and continue to work to ensure we remain healthy and safe, we cannot express our gratitude in a way that does justice to your service to Canadians.

 To help you find information about COVID-19 we are providing you with links to a number of COVID-19 resources.